 BATTLE 2: Using ____ (EC’s Abilities), ____ (MC’s Skills), and ____ (MC’s Discoveries), MC was able to (overcome the Obstacle).

 CLIMAX: Unfortunately, ____ (a reversal of fortune occurred—failures, setting up the Climax for MC’s third and final battle).
 This battle continued until finally, ____ (MC applied the Lesson Learned—Mentor’s advice).

 RESOLUTION: And, ever since then, ____ (the Change that has occurred), which ____ (the meaning of the Change to MC, OC, and audience).

 Let the narrative you created with the Story Body grow cold before revising.
 Then update as needed.

-Before completing Global Story Beats, use the Story Body to help you decide whether to continue or search for an idea with more personal passion and audience appeal.
+Before completing Global Story Beats, use the Story Body to help you decide whether to continue or search for an idea igniting your personal passion and generating audience appeal.